mallikanaik02/AppDev_Lab/Exp16/README.md

 # Experiment 16

-A React Native Expo app that fetches Pokemon data from PokeAPI and displays it with proper loading, error, and empty states.
+Fetch data from a public REST API and display results in the app.

 ## Features
 - Fetch data from public REST API (PokeAPI)